 Risks of Using Acetaminophen for Pain Relief

-People who are at greater risk for liver damage from acetaminophen include people with liver disease and people who drink three or more alcoholic drinks a day.
+People who are at greater risk for liver damage from acetaminophen include people with liver disease and men who drink three or more alcoholic drinks a day (or two a day or more drinks for women).

 It is important to read the package labeling carefully and not exceed the maximum daily dosage.
 Because many other OTC and prescription products contain acetaminophen as an active ingredient, make sure to look at the list of active ingredients in other medicines you are taking in order to avoid overdosing.